Detective-Khalifah/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 5-print_numbers.c: prints all single digit numbers of base 10 starting from 0.
 - 6-print_numberz.c: Prints all single digit numbers of base 10 starting from 0, followed by a newline character (using only the putchar function).
 - 7-print_tebahpla.c: Print the (lowercase) English alphabet in reverse, follwed by a newline.
+- 8-print_base16.c: Print all numbers of base 16 in lowercase, followed by a newline.